gruntwork-io/docs/_docs-sources/pipelines/security/machine-users.md

 #### Invite the `ci-user` to your repository

-Invite the `ci-user` to your `infrastructure-live-root` repository with write access.
+Invite the `ci-user` to your `infrastructure-live-root` and `infrastructure-live-access-control` repositories with write access.

 #### Create the appropriate tokens for the `ci-user`